markusand/entreacte/README.md

 app.use(entreacte, { router });
 ```

 Import default animations or create your own.
+Fade animation is imported by default.
 Animations are a pair of `*-enter` and `*-leave` steps.

 ```js
 import 'entreacte/dist/animate/reveal.css;